alicevision/Meshroom/README.md

 ## DepthEstimation Plugin

-[MrDepthEstimation](https://github.com/meshroomHub/mrDepthEstimation): A set of nodes for depth estimation from an image sequence.
+[MrDepthEstimation](https://github.com/meshroomHub/mrDepthEstimation): A set of nodes for AI-based monocular depth estimation from image sequences.
+The plugin leverages deep learning models to predict depth information from single images, enabling depth estimation in new scenarios.

 ## RoMa Plugin